What Is Adventure Therapy?

-Activities like caving pose low-risk outcomes.
+Activities, like caving, pose low-risk outcomes.
 The patient explores the inside of a cave, connecting to the sense of mystery with discovering the unknown.
 Paddle boarding includes the individual standing on a board and paddling.
-Here, they can practice feeling freedom while being in control.
-Rock climbing enables the individual the self-reliance and persistence needed to climb.
+Here, they can practice the feeling of freedom while being in control.
+Rock climbing enables the individual to exercise the self-reliance and persistence needed to climb.
 Group endeavors like canoeing encourage communication and team work; lastly, camping helps people trust others and survive in different environments.

 Adventure Therapy Versus Wilderness Therapy

 Adventure therapy is often confused with wilderness therapy.
-Wilderness therapy is a subset of adventure therapy but has a longer program than adventure therapy.
+Wilderness therapy is a subset of adventure therapy but only uses the weather and landscape.
+In contrast, adventure therapy often employs challenging man-made obstacles as well.
 In wilderness therapy, the main focus is adaptability and endurance, different from the emotions and physical challenge of adventure therapy.
 Additionally, wilderness therapy poses some risk, and it includes other treatments and strategies.

 How Is Adventure Therapy Useful?